sagemath/trac_to_gh/Issue 6105.md

-# Issue 6105: [with patch, need review] Additions and changes in Group Algebras
+# Issue 6105: [with patch, needs work] Additions and changes in Group Algebras

 archive/issues_006105.json:
 ```json